JasonArmitage-res/jasonarmitage.github.io/_projects/pm_mo.md

 <a href="https://ceur-ws.org/Vol-2611/paper5.pdf">Our paper</a> proposes training a framework for multimodal classification with an additional objective trained using variational inference.

 Systems trained with supervised learning rely on the availability of large-scale labelled data.
 In the case of multimodal learning, this further requires combined inputs for each entity.
-In cases where data are limited, neural networks learn sampling noise with subsequent impacts on generalisation.
+In cases where data are limited, variance is high and neural networks learn sampling noise with subsequent impacts on generalisation.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">